aaronfagan/pushover-cli/README.md

 ```

 ### Upgrade
-This option will upgrade to the latest release.
+This option will upgrade to the latest release version.
 ```
 pushover --upgrade
 ```